maxsunshine2/alx-system_engineering-devops/0x00-shell_basics/README.md

-mv /tmp/betty /tmp/my_first_directory: moves the file betty from one directory to another rm /tmp/my_first_directory/betty rmdir /tmp/my_first_directory: deletes the directory from /tmp
+mv /tmp/betty /tmp/my_first_directory: moves the file betty from one directory to another rm /tmp/my_first_directory/betty rmdir /tmp/my_first_directory: deletes the directory from /tmp cd - : changes pwd to the previous pwd